 Nicolas wrote with great clarity about what he achieved as a leader in the DoD and what frustrated him.
 He was courageous and candid – he drove significant change but was also frustrated at the lack of progress.
 All while remaining very optimistic about the experience.
-The first words that came to my mind was socio technical clash!
+The first words that came to my mind were socio-technical clash!

 There is a similar pattern in today’s organizations that we can call digital coal mines.